tpmmthomas/poml-simulation/README.md

   --output experiments/results/gpt2-demo
 ```

-The preparer clones pinned sources into `.scratch/`, applies the supplied work
+The preparer clones DeepProve into `.scratch/`, applies our protocol-specific changes, then
-counter and protocol patches, skips unrelated upstream demo LFS assets, then
 builds `poml-prover`.
 The first run downloads
 GPT-2 and builds its setup.
-Reuse that setup with
-`--setup-directory experiments/results/gpt2-demo/proofs/setup`; every inference
-and proof is still generated afresh.
-Prompts must tokenize to 2–63 tokens; the
+In this demo code, prompts must tokenize to 2–63 tokens; the
-prompt plus generated output must fit the 64-token setup.
+prompt plus generated output has a max context limit of 64-tokens, but can be made larger if the setup is changed accordingly.
 Use `--prompts` for a
 newline-separated prompt file.
 The default α is 0.05, temperature 1, top-k 50,
 top-p 0.95, with EOS or affordable output-cap termination.

-Both real modes save `run.json`, including backend identity, per-execution
-measurements, block accounting and cancellation diagnostics.
-DeepProve also
-retains requests, model proofs and public logits.
-EZKL proofs are verified in
-memory; their hashes and circuit identity are recorded.
-Runs fail rather than
-substituting fake proofs.
-Choose a fresh output directory for every run.

 ## What is implemented, and what is abstracted?